visualdensity/git-training/chapter1.md

 # Banana In Pyjama

-Here's a banana in Pyjama
+Here's a banana in Pyjama.
+He's got a good friend B2